 Welcome to the North Carolina Pottery Center's Online eCollections!

 We are using Omeka as a way to display the items in the center's permanent collection.
-This task has been ongoing for while.
-Things are picking up steam though...
-Back in the fall of 2017, collector and author extraordinaire Steve Compton began assisting us with collections management, photography, and data entry associated with our permanent collection.
+Back in the fall of 2017 and through 2018, collector and author extraordinaire Steve Compton assisted us with collections management, photography, and data entry associated with our permanent collection.
 Check out the Featured Collection below or the Browse Collections tab to see some of Steve's handiwork!

 Back a couple of years ago, we uploaded four of our temporary exhibitions as well (See Browse Exhibits) as a test.
 Due to limited staff (and an ever-increasing variety of other programming and tasks, we had to stop uploading temporary exhibitions.
 It's a time-consuming process.
 We hope you like the ones that are up though.